 I wore a black t-shirt and my jeans when I was cleaning and it didn’t bleach my shirt at all.
 I know for a fact the hem of my jeans got the cleaner on them (even “short” jeans are a bit long on me) and there’s no stains from the cleaner whatsoever!

-I can’t say this about the typical soft scrub – I would purposely put on an old t-shirt and pants that I didn’t care whether or not they got stained, because even the slightest lean on the counter meant a ruined shirt!
+I can’t say this about the typical bathroom scrub – I would purposely put on an old t-shirt and pants that I didn’t care whether or not they got stained, because even the slightest lean on the counter meant a ruined shirt!

 Thank you Marilee for this awesome recipe – you bet it’s a keeper!

-Bend Soap Milk Scrub (homemade soft scrub)
+Bend Soap Milk Scrub (homemade bathroom scrub)

 - 1 cup shredded goat milk soap from Bend Soap Company (Tea Tree, Peppermint, Lemongrass, Tangerine Spice and Lavender all have antibacterial properties which are good for cleaning)